What is the PAIMI Act?

 - Mental health service providers

-- Individuals who are knowledgeable about mental illness
+- People who are knowledgeable about mental illness

-Sixty percent of the PAC members must be individuals who have received or are receiving mental health services, or their family members.
-Furthermore, the PAC must also be led by an individual who has received or is receiving mental health services, or who is a family member.
+Sixty percent of the PAC members must be people who have received or are receiving mental health services, or their family members.
+Additionally, each PAC must be led by an person who has received or is receiving mental health services, or who is a family member.

 DRNC’s PAIMI Advisory Council (PAC) advises our board and staff about issues in the mental health community.
-Their work also includes helping to form our mental health advocacy plan.
-In addition, the PAC participates in DRNC’s annual priority setting process.
-To do this they obtain input from the mental health community, and finally, provide recommendations to our Board of Directors.
-Lastly, the PAC also files an annual report that describes our mental health advocacy activities and effectiveness.
+Their important work includes helping to shape our mental health advocacy plans and participating in our annual priority (“target”) setting process.
+PAC members play an important role, bringing information from the mental health community to DRNC, and from DRNC to the mental health community.
+They also file an annual report that describes and evaluates our mental health advocacy activities and effectiveness.

 DRNC’s PAC members come from around the state.
-They act as our ambassadors in the mental health community.
-Even more, they help us learn about issues facing people with mental health disabilities.
-Importantly, they also help us educate the public about DRNC’s mental health advocacy work.
+They educate our board and staff about issues facing people with mental health disabilities in North Carolina.
+They also help inform and involve the community in DRNC’s mental health advocacy work.

 DRNC’s PAIMI Advisory Council Members: